-Early detection for vegetative and flowering wild parsnip should still be a priority for 2023, as the species has spread considerable distances from the first identified occurrence.
-Early detection of yellow iris should also be a priority for 2023, as this species was first detected last year.
-Garlic mustard management should remain a priority for this campground, as this species has reached a new peak in 2021 and there was still a lot present in 2022.
+Wild parsnip was absent from the campground again in 2023 but should still be a priority for early detections in 2024 until it is considered locally eradicated.
+Early detection of yellow iris should also be a priority for 2024, as this species was first detected in 2021 and is still present in 2023.
+Garlic mustard management should remain a priority for this campground, as this species was still in high abundance in 2023.
 Although bush honeysuckle and reed canary grass are abundant throughout the campground, management is not currently recommended due to their widespread distribution and likely reintroduction.